Skip to content

 Screen model

-The screen model starts with eScreen_EPD, contains the size, the film and the driver taken from the product number and separated with a _.
+The screen constant starts with eScreen_EPD, contains the size, the film and the driver taken from the product number and separated with a _.

 The product number of the panel is printed on the back of the screen, on the top line close to the QR-code.